Accurate Machine Learning Predictions of Coercivity in High-Performance Permanent Magnets: Micromagnetism

 \section{Micromagnetism}

-Micromagnetics focuses on the study of magnetic behaviors at the sub-millimeter scale, particularly for ferromagnetic materials.
-During its early formalization, the field emphasized qualitative aspects of magnetism, such as the role of domain structures, domain walls, and magnetic vortices.
-The transition from hand calculations to computer simulations in micromagnetics has been a significant advancement, augmenting the rough analytical approach with detailed examinations of the forces at play inside practical materials \cite{kronmuller2006general}.
+Micromagnetics is the study of the behavior of magnetic materials typically in the nanometer range.
+During its early formulation\cite{GilbertIEEE04, Brown1963}, the field emphasized qualitative aspects of magnetism: the role of domain structures, domain walls, and magnetic vortices in ferromagnetic materials.
+The transition to computer simulation in micromagnetics was a significant advance, providing detailed examination of the forces at play inside a magnetic material \cite{kronmuller2006general}.

-Effects, such as grain pinning and grain walls, play profound effects in determining the coercivity of a material.
-Naively, the estimate $\dfrac{2K_u}{M_s} = H_c$ gives an upper bound on \gls{hc}.
-However, this calculation disregards effects such as shape anisotropy and multi-grain structures in materials, giving rise to a massive overestimate of coercivity from theory alone, known as Brown's paradox.
-Simulations have enabled the study of the effects of these imperfections on the microscale magnetic behavior, enhancing the understanding of fundamental magnetic phenomena.
-Addtional complex effects as a result of the conditions under manufacture hinder micromagnetic simulations from an accurate prediction of coercivity for practical materials, though micomagnetic simulations is still crucual to acheiving good understanding of micromagnetic materials.
+Naively, the estimate $\dfrac{2K_u}{M_s}$ gives an upper bound on \gls{hc} \cite{BrownparadoxRevModPhys45, HerbstRevModPhys91}.
+However, this estimate disregards impurities and multi-grain structures in materials, leading to a gross overestimate of \gls{hc} from theory alone: the Brown paradox.
+Micromagnetic simulations which include demagnetization (shape anisotropy) are crucial for a good understanding of magnetic materials, but the interplay among these complex effects and the Brown paradox still hinder accurate predictions of \gls{hc}.